 Online Review

-If you are looking for a great walk and a spot to enjoy an afternoon, Beacon Hill Park is within walking distance from the inner harbour, has easy access by car or public transportation and offers plenty of parking spots.
+If you are looking for a great walk and a spot to enjoy an afternoon, Beacon Hill Park is within walking distance from the inner harbour, has easy car or public transportation access, and offers plenty of parking spots.

 Head down the Trans Canada #1 / Douglas street, cross over at Michigan and enter the park at Bridge Way Trail, a paved road closed for pedestrians only from there head to the stone bridge.
 Enjoying the 182-acre park

-For the best access, head down Hwy 1 (Douglas St) and turn onto Circle Drive.
-You will find a large parking lot just past the Beacon Hill Loop road.
-There is more parking along Dallas Rd and Douglas St.
+Driving and Parking – Head down Hwy 1 (Douglas St) for the best access and turn onto Circle Drive.
+A large parking lot is just past the Beacon Hill Loop road.
+There is more parking along Dallas Rd and Douglas St. Directions.

-Keep Walking – Make it a loop.
+Keep Walking – Wear comfortable shoes and make it a loop.
 Victoria is known as a great walking city.
 If you have the energy, it’s easy to keep going.
 Continue along the Dallas Rd Waterfront Trail Towards Fishermans Warf and enjoy the sights below.
-Then continue on Dallas Road or cut down the pretty St Lawrence Street towards Fishermans Warf.
+Then continue on Dallas Road or cut down the pretty St Lawrence Street towards Fisherman’s Warf.

 Places to Visit Downtown Victoria